Rev Match Market - A Swipe-Based Used Car Marketplace

 To develop a mobile-web application that demonstrates:

-• Swipe-based browsing
+• swipe-based browsing

-• Search and filtering by make, model, and price
+• filtering by make, model, and price

 Although the initial plan mentioned Ionic and Angular, the project evolved into using:

-• Nuxt 4 (frontend)
+• Nuxt 4 for the frontend

-• PostgreSQL + Prisma ORM (database)
+• PostgreSQL + Prisma ORM for persistence

-• Cookie-based JWT authentication
+• Cookie-based JWT authentication for session handling

 This is due to my more dependable previous experience with this stack to build a full-stack monorepo.